MicrosoftDocs/win32/desktop-src/shell/how-to-define-extended-verbs.md

 ---
-Description: 'You can use the registry to define one or more extended verbs.
-The associated commands will be displayed only when the user right-clicks an object while pressing the SHIFT key.' ms.assetid: 'C6E51716-1D4F-454F-9AF4-8D0E486CB885'
+Description: You can use the registry to define one or more extended verbs.
+The associated commands will be displayed only when the user right-clicks an object while pressing the SHIFT key. ms.assetid: C6E51716-1D4F-454F-9AF4-8D0E486CB885
-title: How to Define Extended Verbs
+title: How to Define Extended Verbs ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Define Extended Verbs